rhar89/react-webpack/README.md

 # react-webpack

-Simple react app template using webpack 3
+Simple react app template using webpack and babel for es6 and jsx

+Run `npm run start` from the command line and navigate to localhost:8080